cilium/cilium/Documentation/install/system_requirements.rst

 The following privileges are required to run Cilium.
 When running the standard Kubernetes `DaemonSet`, the privileges are automatically granted to Cilium.

-* Cilium interacts with the Linux kernel to install BPF program which will then perform networking tasks and implement security rules.
-In order to install BPF programs system-wide, ``CAP_SYS_ADMIN`` privileges are required.
+* Cilium interacts with the Linux kernel to install eBPF program which will then perform networking tasks and implement security rules.
+In order to install eBPF programs system-wide, ``CAP_SYS_ADMIN`` privileges are required.
 These privileges must be granted to ``cilium-agent``.

   The quickest way to meet the requirement is to run ``cilium-agent`` as root